emipa606/MechalitCore/README.md

 **# WHAT IS IT?
 **

-	This mod is the core mod, first and main of the &quot;Mechalite&quot; mod series.
+	This mod is the core mod, first and main of the "Mechalite" mod series.
 It adds more diversity to the game by adding new materials, items, buildings and technologies.
 The gameplay will become more intresting, and you will have more things to do before leaving the planet.
 	# Mod is compatible with old saves, though new colony is needed to be founded in order to obtain some new resources (new metal deposits and ancient boreholes will appear only on newly discovered locations).

-	Mod is compatible with EPOE/RBSE and should not conflict with other mods on prostheses.
-	# It is recommended to also install DeCore mod, its metal rebalance features will work nicely with Mechalit Core.

-http://steamcommunity.com/sharedfiles/filedetails/?id=951016023/]# **[u] &gt;&gt;&gt; DeCore &lt;&lt;&lt; [/u]**

-	New resources are more likely to be found in other settlements, in bulk goods(not tribal) and exotic goods trader&apos;s stock.
+	New resources are more likely to be found in other settlements, in bulk goods(not tribal) and exotic goods trader's stock.
 Mecha prosthetics can be bought only from orbital traders (to prevent easy obtainment through caravan robbery).

-	If this mod will be successful, at least 3 more mods will be released soon:
-	Mechalit: Medicine (new med. techs and drugs, withdrawal cure, new plant and some other stuff)
-	Mechalit: Textile (textiles rebalance, synthread/hyperweave craft, new fabrics and carpets)
-	Mechalit: Mechanoids (new advanced mechanoids + stronger vanilla ones)

 	# **FEATURES:**

 	- 13 new research projects.
-	- You&apos;ll need to choose place for your colony more carefully, placing it closer to ancient boreholes, from which N-16 gas (very important resource) can be obtained.
+	- You'll need to choose place for your colony more carefully, placing it closer to ancient boreholes, from which N-16 gas (very important resource) can be obtained.
 	- The materials from which the workbenches, defense and furniture are created will play a more important role.
 	- A way to train crafters, sculptors and builders without spending too much resources.
 	- New barriers and charge turrets make survival without killbox more feasible.
-	- Mechaponics, that can grow all kinds of plants, even those that hydroponics can&apos;t.
+	- Mechaponics, that can grow all kinds of plants, even those that hydroponics can't.
 	- Stronger melee weapon can be made from new material.
 	- New elite beds will provide a first-class sleeping spot for your colonists.
 	- Mecha prostetics, that greatly increase your colonists capabilities.